samrat415/khalti-laravel-package/README.md

 Please note that `Khalti::ePaymentValidationRequest($request)` expects the `$request` object to have a `pidx` field and `$request` to be of type `Illuminate\Http\Request`.

 ---

-Feel free to adjust the formatting or wording as needed.
 ## Security Vulnerabilities

 If you discover a security vulnerability within this package, please send an email to the maintainer at support@khalti.com.